boriskaus/MagmaThermoKinematics.jl/docs/src/man/numerics.md

 All three modes inject a `Dike` object, update the velocity field $\mathbf{v}$ for one time step (used in the semi-Lagrangian advection step A2a), and add tracer particles at the new melt location.

+## Melt Withdrawal and Surface Deformation

+The reverse process — removing melt once a chamber becomes eruptible — is handled by the eruption machinery, which offers a kinematic volume trigger and a physical chamber-overpressure trigger, and optionally deflates the chamber with a volume-conserving displacement field.
+See [Eruptions](eruptions.md).

+The top of the domain can be tracked as a kinematic free surface, advected by the same host-rock displacement fields that emplace sills and deflate the chamber, so injection and eruption deform the ground surface.
+See [Free Surface](free_surface.md).

 ## Tracers and Temperature–Time Paths

 Passive tracer particles are advected with the host-rock velocity field using the same semi-Lagrangian scheme as the temperature field.
 At each time step each tracer records its current temperature, producing a continuous $T$–$t$ path.
 These paths are the primary input to the [ZirconGrowth integration](zircon_growth.md).